shubhe25p/lammps/README.md

 - Responses to the NERSC-10 RFP should include performance estimates for the "baseline" category;
   results for the "ported" and "optimized" categories are optional.
 - RFP responses should estimate the performance for the target problem on the target architecture.
-- For the ported and optimized categories, the projected walltime for the target problem on the target system must not exceed the reference time measured by runnning  the reference problem on Perlmutter.
+- The projected walltime for the target problem on the target system must not exceed the reference time measured by runnning  the reference problem on Perlmutter.
   Concurrency adjustments (i.e. weak- or strong-scaling) may be needed to match the reference time.
-  The constraint on the projected walltime does not apply to the baseline category.
 - The "capability factor" (c) descibes the increase in computational work (e.g. flops) between the reference and target problems, and may be used to guide resource requirments for the target problem.